aweell/halstack-design-tokens/core-tokens.md

 | `type-line-through`         | _Put a strikethrough the text_                | `text-decoration`   | line-through |

 ## Spacing

-The core spacing scale is used to create space relationships for detail-level designs.

 | Token         | rem    | px   |
 | :---          | :---   | :--- |